ADAM VACKAR WORK ONGOING TEXTS PRESS CONTACT

-Adam Vačkář (1979) has presented his work in diverse international group and solo shows in Centre Pompidou, Palais de Tokyo, Art Basel - Statements, Cologne Kunstverein, Museum Morsbroich, SMAK, National Gallery in Prague, City Gallery Prague and other venues.
+Adam Vačkář is based in Prague.
+He has presented his work in diverse international group and solo shows in Centre Pompidou, Palais de Tokyo, Art Basel - Statements, Cologne Kunstverein, Museum Morsbroich, SMAK, National Gallery in Prague, City Gallery Prague, etc. He is co-founder of Hope Recycling Station, platform which organises lectures of international artists, thinkers, scientists, writers and philosophers.

-His recent projects address the topics of ecological crisis, the impact of nature on human spiritual life and nature's importance for mental stability and development.
+His projects address the notion of human interaction with plants, their impact on human spiritual life and their importance for mental stability and development.
 The materials for his installations are located on extensive spiritual pilgrimages in forests in near and far countries.
 Vačkář's recent video is revealing the complexity of the human and plants relation.
 His objective is to participate on decolonisation of nature and to question the history and human only perspective on so called invasive plants.

 He has been in residencies at Delfina Foundation in London, Art Unlimited in New York, Boghossian Foundation in Brussels, Pavillion at Palais de Tokyo in Paris and other venues.